Impact

 Diverting to Success

-Diverting to Success in Comanche County prioritizes rehabilitation over punishment, partnering with the Oklahoma Wellness Network, the justice system, and recovery providers.
+Diverting to Success in Comanche County prioritizes rehabilitation over punishment by partnering with the justice system and recovery providers.
 It offers therapeutic supervision, innovative support, and Recovery Capital Index data to enhance diversion strategies, reduce recidivism, and improve public safety.

 Comanche County Opioid Project (CCOP)